mimepost/docs/webhooks.md

 10. spam

-## Receiving format
+## Receiving format (Payload Data)

-Whenver an event occurred for which you had configured your webhook, then the MimePost app will send you a post http call on your given URL.
+Whenever an event occurred for which you had configured your webhook, then the MimePost app will send you a post HTTP call on your given URL.
 The call will have string body in JSON format.
 The data structure (JSON) will depend on the type of event.

 ### Data structure / Schema of Events (with sample example data):